Table of Contents

 Display Quality

-The HTC One X featured a 4.7-inch Super LCD 2 capacitive touchscreen with a resolution of 1280×720 pixels (HD).
-This resulted in a pixel density of approximately 312 pixels per inch (PPI), offering sharp and vibrant visuals with good color accuracy and wide viewing angles.
-The display was protected by Corning Gorilla Glass, providing durability against scratches and minor impacts.
+The HTC One X had a 4.7-inch Super LCD 2 capacitive touchscreen with a 1280×720 Pixel (HD) resolution, translating into a pixel density of roughly 312 PPI.
+This made for sharp and vivid visual clarity with impeccable color accuracy and wide viewing angles.
+Corning Gorilla Glass was used to give the display strength against scratches and minor impacts.

 Performance